kiliankoe/Karte/README.md

 Small library for opening a location or route in other popular iOS navigation apps.

-Currently supported are **Apple Maps, Google Maps, Citymapper, Transit, Lyft, Uber, Navigon, Waze, Yandex.Navi and Moovit**.
+Currently supported are **Apple Maps, Google Maps, Citymapper, Transit, Lyft, Uber, Navigon, Waze, DB Navigator, Yandex.Navi and Moovit**.

 Know of any other navigation apps that can be opened via URL scheme or universal link?
 Please open an issue and/or PR 🙃